 The course is limited to a minimum of 4 to a maximum of 40 people.

 Confidentiality: During this discussion we will follow rules of confidentiality for clinical case material including disguising identifying information.
 Please do not discuss any case material outside of the class.
 No recording of case material is allowed.

 CME Certificates: In order to receive a CME certificate, the attendee must: pre-register, pay in full, attend class and complete an evaluation within 7 days after the program.
+Enabling your video while participating is strongly encouraged.
 An email with a link to the online evaluation will be sent after the program.
 CME certificates will be sent by email within a month following the event.
 For virtual events, CME credit will be equal to the actual time participated.

 Cancellation and Certificate Replacement Policy: There will be no refunds after October 3, 2022; any refunds prior to October 3rd will be less a $10.00 administration fee.
 Please retain your CME certificate for your records.
-There will be a $3 charge if the Society office has to resend a certificate.
+There will be a $3 charge if the Society office must resend a certificate.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association and Denver Psychoanalytic Society.
 The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.”